Marek Djordjevic

 Marek Djordjevic (Марек Ђорђевић; born 1969) is a Serbian automobile-designer known for the Rolls-Royce Phantom VII luxury car.

 Background

 Djordjevic was born in Belgrade, Serbia.
 He studied at the Art Center College of Design in Pasadena, California where he now lectures as an adjunct professor.

 Career

-Djordjevic worked at Rolls-Royce for fifteen years.
+Djordjevic worked at Rolls-Royce for six years.
 He was the company's head of exterior design and also creative director for the USA Design works studio in California.
 While there, he worked on the Mini, MG, and Land Rover vehicles, during the time Rover Group was owned by Rolls-Royce.
 He was also involved in the design of the Phantom Drophead Coupé and the Phantom Coupé, as well as the experimental Rolls-Royce 100EX, named best luxury car ever by Esquire magazine.